dhernandezgit/dhernandezgit.github.io/threed.md

 ---
 layout: postpage
-title: Follow Line
+title: 3D Reconstruction
-permalink: /follow-line/
+permalink: /reconstruction/
-tag: FollowLine
+tag: Reconstruction
 ---

-Here are the posts for the line follower in chronological order:
+Here are the posts for the 3D reconstruction in chronological order: